-One of its employees requests to terminate his contract with the right to compensation for unfair dismissal, claiming that he is a victim of workplace harassment.
+One of its employees alleges that he is a victim of workplace harassment, and requests to terminate his contract with the right to compensation for workplace harassment and unfair dismissal.

-Your company receives the demand of said worker who claims to be a victim of mobbing.
+His company receives the lawsuit for workplace harassment of said worker, who claims to be a victim of mobbing.

-Would it be valid for the worker to request the termination of his contract by claiming the maximum compensation?
+Would it be valid for the worker to request the termination of his contract claiming maximum compensation for workplace harassment?
 How should I act and how can I avoid this type of situation?